jaakkopasanen/AutoEq/README.md

 PRO is not system-wide but works with local files and many streaming services though not with Spotify.
 USB Audio Player has Toneboosters Morphit plugin which has parametric equalizer.
 This app and the plugin are not free.

-### Music EQ Equalizer and Other Fixed Band Equalizers
+### Music EQ Equalizer
-The best app for system wide equalization on Android (without rooting) is Music EQ Equalizer which is a 10-band standard equalizer.
+The best app for system wide equalization on Android (without rooting) is [Music Equalizer EQ](https://play.google.com/store/apps/details?id=mediam.music.equalizer) which is a 10-band standard equalizer.
 Gains for each band can be adjusted with only 1 dB resolution but this isn't a problem because the average error is then only 0.25 dB, hardly noticeable.
 Bigger problem is the potential narrow peaks and notches between the bands' center frequencies since there isn't really anything that can be done for those.
 Fixed band equalizer should be